Saitej0211/Bank_Marketing_Prediction_MLops/README.md

 - Data Version Control (DVC)
 - Google Cloud Storage (GCS)

+## GitHub Actions

+GitHub Actions is configured to initiate workflows upon pushes and pull requests to any branch, including the "Name**" and main branches.

+When a new commit is pushed, the workflow triggers a build process `unittest`.
+This process produces test reports in XML format, which are then stored as artifacts.
+The workflow is designed to locate and execute test cases situated within the test directory that correspond to modules in the dags directory.
+Additionally, the workflow assesses the code for readability, potential security issues, and adequate documentation.
+Upon the successful completion of these build checks , feature branches are merged into the main branch.

+## Docker and Airflow

+The `docker-compose.yaml` file contains the code neccessary to run Airflow.
+Through the use of Docker and containerization, we are able to ship our datapipeline with the required dependencies installed.
+This makes it platform indepedent, whether it is windows, mac or linux, our data pipeline should run smooth.

+## Data Version Control (DVC)

+DVC (Data Version Control) is an open-source tool essential for data versioning in machine learning projects.
+It tracks changes in datasets over time, ensuring reproducibility and traceability of experiments.
+By storing meta-information separately from data, DVC keeps Git repositories clean and lightweight.
+It integrates seamlessly with Git, allowing for efficient management of code, data, and models.
+This dual-repository approach simplifies collaboration and ensures that project states can be recreated easily.
+DVC's focus on data versioning is critical for maintaining the integrity and reliability of machine learning workflows.

 ## Google Cloud Platform (GCP)
 We utilize Google Cloud Storage exclusively for storing our machine learning models, ensuring they are securely archived and readily accessible for deployment